Aidar5/nattoeng/docs/source/book/17_serialization/1_csv.rst

 This is because all strings in the last column have a comma.
 And the quotation marks indicate what is an entire string.
 When a comma is inside quotation marks the csv module does not perceive it as a separator.

 Sometimes it’s better to have all strings quoted.
-Of course, in this case an example is simple enough but when there are more values in the strings, the quotation marks indicate where the value begins and ends.
+Of course, in this case, example is simple enough but when there are more values in the strings, the quotation marks indicate where the value begins and ends.

 The csv module allows you to control this.
 For all strings to be written in a CSV file with quotation marks you should change the script this way (csv_write_quoting.py file):